PRTG Manual: Alerts

 Creating a New Lookup

 It is also possible to create new lookups to use with any custom or standard sensor that supports lookups.
-If you want to create a new lookup with the example above, you basically follow the same procedure except you save the lookup file in the \lookups\custom subfolder with a new name, for example oid.paessler.hplaserjet.mynewpaperstatus.ovl.
+If you want to create a new lookup with the earlier example, you basically follow the same procedure except you save the lookup file in the \lookups\custom subfolder of the PRTG program directory with a new name, for example oid.paessler.hplaserjet.mynewpaperstatus.ovl.
 Select the newly created lookup file in the sensor's channel settings.

 Custom String Lookups

-You can also set up custom string lookups, which can exclusively be used with the SNMP Custom String Lookup Sensor.
-This is useful if you are using an OID that returns a known string value stating possible states or values.
-To inform PRTG of the possible statues or values, you have to create a new lookup file defining them.
+You can also set up custom string lookups, which you can only use with the SNMP Custom String Lookup sensor.
+This is useful if you use an object identifier (OID) that returns a known string value with possible states or values.
+To inform PRTG of the possible states or values, you have to create a new lookup file that defines them.

-See the Knowledge Base article Monitor and "Lookup" a SNMP String value for more information.
+For more information, see the Knowledge Base: Monitor and "Lookup" a SNMP String value.

 The status or the data of a sensor can trigger notifications.
-Using this mechanism, you can configure external alerting tailored to your needs.
-Which trigger types are available depends on the kind of object you edit.
-You can define triggers that are activated by an 'on change' event.
-Some sensors offer the option to send such a trigger whenever sensor values have changed.
+With this mechanism, you can configure custom external alerts.
+Which notification triggers are available depends on the kind of object you edit.
+You can define notification triggers that are activated by an 'on change' event.
+Some sensors offer the option to trigger a notification whenever sensor values have changed.

-Before you set up a change trigger, make sure that the Trigger 'change' notification setting is enabled in the sensor's settings, otherwise the notification will never be sent.
+Before you set up a change trigger, make sure that you enable the Trigger 'change' notification setting in the sensor's settings, otherwise the notification is never sent.

-Save the trigger.
-You will now be notified when sensor values change.
+Click to save the change trigger.
+You are now notified when sensor values change.

-For more information on triggers, see section Sensor Notifications Settings.
+For more information on notification triggers, see section Notification Triggers Settings.

-After you have set up alerts using limits or lookups, you can complement them with state-based triggers.
-On the Notifications tab, hover over and select Add State Trigger from the menu to add a new trigger.
+After you have set up alerts via limits or lookups, you can complement them with state-based notification triggers.
+On the Notification Triggers tab, hover over and select Add State Trigger from the menu to add a new state trigger.

 A sensor's status can change for other reasons such as internal sensor alerts.
-If you configure state-based triggers, you will be notified of these changes as well.
+If you configure state-based notification triggers, you are notified of these changes as well.